nus-cs2113-AY2122S1/tp/docs/team/anshenglee.md

 Stonks XD is an expense managing software that aims to simplify the process of keeping track of one's finances.
 The target users for this app are computing students that travels frequently and prefer logging their finances.
 Stonks XD allows you to:
-- Add income.
-- Add daily expenses and track them.
+- Add income, add daily expenses and track them.
-- Set budgets for different expense categories.
+- Set budgets for different expense categories and receive financial advices.
-- Receive financial advices.
 - Receive a snapshot of your spending in the form of bar graphs.
 - See your entries in different currencies.